RaviTambade/TFLdotNET/notes/aspnet/aspnet_roadmap.md

-Of course!
-Here's your **ASP.NET Core Personalized Learning Plan** rewritten in a **mentor's storytelling format**, aimed at engaging students with a sense of journey, discovery, and structured guidance.

----

-## 👨‍🏫 Mentor's Storytelling: Designing Your ASP.NET Core Learning Journey
+#Designing Your ASP.NET Core Learning Journey

 **"Beta, sit down.
 Let me walk you through a path I’ve helped many walk before you—a path that transforms you from a curious learner into a confident ASP.NET Core developer."**

----

 ### 📅 Week 1: *The First Steps — Getting Comfortable with C# and ASP.NET Core*